Entebbe raid: Ugandan reaction

+Murder of Dora Bloch

 Dora Bloch, a 74-year-old Israeli who also held British citizenship, was taken to Mulago Hospital in Kampala after choking on a chicken bone.
 After the raid she was murdered by officers of the Uganda Army, as were some of her doctors and nurses, apparently for trying to intervene.
 In April 1987, Henry Kyemba, Uganda's Attorney general and Minister of Justice at the time, told the Uganda Human Rights Commission that Bloch had been dragged from her hospital bed and killed by two army officers on Amin's orders.
 Bloch was shot and her body was dumped in the trunk of a car that had Ugandan intelligence services number plates.
 Her remains were recovered near a sugar plantation 20 miles (32 km) east of Kampala in 1979, after the Uganda–Tanzania War ended Amin's rule.

+Idi Amin's anti-Kenyan crackdown

 Amin also ordered the killing of hundreds of Kenyans living in Uganda in retaliation for Kenya's assistance to Israel in the raid.
 Uganda killed 245 Kenyans, including airport staff at Entebbe.
-To avoid massacre, approximately 3,000 Kenyans fled Uganda as refugees.
+To avoid massacre, approximately 3000 Kenyans fled Uganda as refugees.